roydejong/BeatSaberServerBrowser/README.md

 The games are only visible if someone in the lobby is announcing it to the Server Browser - Quick Play lobby data is crowd sourced!

 ### Do players need to be on the same game version?
-Yes.
-Different versions of Beat Saber are *not* compatible with each other for multiplayer.
+Generally speaking: Yes.
+Different versions of Beat Saber are usually not compatible with each other for multiplayer.

-The Server Browser will only show games hosted on the exact same version of the game as yours.
+The Server Browser will only show games hosted on the exact same version of the game as yours, or game versions that are known to be compatible[^compatvers].

+[^compatvers]: The server browser currently treats 1.17 and 1.18 game versions as compatible, to make it easier for quest and PC users to play together.